Grails-Plugin-Consortium/grails-cxf-client/README.txt

-            secured = [true or false] //optional - defaults to false username = [username] //optional - used when secured is true - currently wss4j interceptor password = [password] //optional - used when secured is true - currently wss4j interceptor }
+            secured = [true or false] //optional - defaults to false username = [username] //optional - used when secured is true - currently wss4j interceptor password = [password] //optional - used when secured is true - currently wss4j interceptor wsdl = [location of the wsdl either locally relative to project home dir or a url] //optional - only used by wsdl2java script
+        }
     }
 }